 The majority of cadets serve for up to four years.
-After that, if you are a senior cadet, you can serve as a cadet until the day before your 19th birthday.
-However you can then become a commissioned officer and serve as long as you like after.
+After that, if you are a senior cadet who has qualified on your leadership courses, you can serve as a cadet until the day before your 20th birthday, provided you hold and maintain a valid NZ Police and NZDF Security Vetting Clearance prior to your 18th birthday.
+However, you can then become a commissioned officer and serve as long as you like after.

 Do I have to join the Armed Forces when I leave?

-No, Cadet Forces is a youth development organisation and is not part of NZ Defence Forces.
+No, Cadet Forces is a youth development organisation and is not part of NZ Defense Forces.

 Will being a cadet help me get into the Defense Forces when I leave school?

 Cadet Forces is not a recruiting arm of the New Zealand Defense Force.
 However, anecdotal evidence suggests that young people who serve with Cadet Forces seem to adapt more readily to life in the Armed Forces.
 The Defense Force also recognizes Cadet Forces as an advantage in the application process.

 Can I get NZQA credits for my learning while in Cadets?

 We incorporate NZQA unit standards from this qualification into their training programme.
 You can have the units you achieve placed on your NZQA record of learning after you have paid the credit recording fee.
 These credits can help you to meet the credit requirements of your NCEA levels 1-3.